mariaabid003/aqi-forecasting/README.md

 ###  **Historical Data Backfill**
-The backfill process generates comprehensive datasets for model training using a minimum of 700 days of historical data.
+The backfill process generates comprehensive datasets for model training using a minimum of 30 days of hourly historical data.
 It ensures temporal consistency and completeness of features to improve forecasting accuracy.
 Historical backfill enables the system to learn long-term trends and seasonal patterns in air quality.
 Data preprocessing includes handling missing values, outliers, and time alignment.
 This